wangziqi2013/wangziqi2013.github.io/_posts/2021-08-26-typed-archi.markdown

 load operation using the address indicated by the offset register, if the type ID is not in the same word and is not "do not care".
 Then a shift-and-mask is performed on the word containing the type ID to extract the 8-bit ID, which will then be loaded into the destination register's type ID tag together with the value just loaded.
+Similarly, tagged memory store operations (tst) will be executed as two stores, one to the word to be written to, and the other to the word containing the type ID, if the type ID is on a different word than the target word.